Helm templates are indispensable Kubernetes manifest files that describe resources you want on the cluster for GitOps-driven automation.

 - Templates: A directory where Kubernetes resources are defined as templates

-A Templates folder is an important aspect of Helm.
-It contains the application’s configuration files, which will be deployed to the cluster.
+Helm templates are indispensable Kubernetes manifest files that describe your wanted resources on the cluster.
+A template folder contains the application’s configuration files, which will be deployed to the cluster.
 The files within the templates directory call their values from values.yaml.

 Helm adds great value to a continuous delivery ecosystem as it brings the below benefits.